SebastianMacaluso/VisualizeBinaryTrees/README.md

 **Relevant Structure**:

-- [`binaryTreeStructure`](binaryTreeStructure.ipynb): Notebook explains the structure of the jet tree dictionaries.
+- [`binaryTreeStructure`](binaryTreeStructure.ipynb): notebook that explains the structure of the jet tree dictionaries.
 - [`visualize1DTree.ipynb`](visualize1DTree.ipynb): contains the *1D tree-only* jet visualizations.
 - [`visualizeClusterMap.ipynb`](visualizeClusterMap.ipynb): contains the *2D heat clustermaps* of the jets.
 - [`data`](data/): Dir with the jet dictionaries data.